You can know with mathematical certainty how long it will take you to get a six-pack. I’m about to tell you how.

-The following formula is a kind of six-pack calculator, check it out.
+The following formula is a six-pack calculator.
+Check it out….

 You will need to break the 10% body fat barrier in order to see a defined six-pack.
 Women need to get below around 17%.